Mihir-Achyuta/Mihir-Achyuta/README.md

 ## FontBlurbs is a way to dynamically save your font pairings

+# It's built with an EJS Frontend and Node Backend with MongoDB as its database

 ## PaletteBuds allows you to create beautiful color schemes with the click of a button

 ## TasksEcute easily organizes your tasks in a clean way